So much for that Trump pivot

 [Ed. note: Oh my gosh, Mr. Schroeder!
 NEVER read the comments.
 Unmoderated comments sections are worse than Twitter, which is saying something.
 You’d get a better sense of resale political sentiment by listening to hobos arguing over the end of a bottle of muscatel.
 Think about how quickly trolls can drive out thoughtful, deliberative discussion.
 Like counterfeiters ruining a currency and a nation’s economy, these people destroy any hope of trustworthy discourse.
 That’s one of the reasons we love the Bleachers.
 We don’t have to publish the argyle bargle of the hobos nor do we have to waste time on cynical trolls.
 I would encourage you to read, watch and listen to news and opinion from a wide swath of sources but never, ever read the comments.]

 “Usually your writing is straightforward but entitling the article on the Perdue ad an ‘ad deemed anti-Semitic’ is downright shilly-shallowing.
 Though some aspects of its production can be discussed, the ad was unquestionably anti-Semitic.
 Somebody digitally altered the nose of Perdue's Jewish opponent to make it bigger.
 This alone suffices to make it intentionally anti-Semitic.
 The opponent is then pictured with a New York Jew, and the two of them are alleged to be trying to ‘buy’ the election.
-Someone was actively making a vey anti-Semitic ad.
+Someone was actively making a very anti-Semitic ad.
 David Perdue approved this ad.
 His campaign claims he never even looked at it, which would not commend him.
 Even if this is true, did Perdue fire the Jew baiter who made the ad?
 Not that I have heard.
 Georgia certainly has a heritage that would make one pause.
 When Leo Frank was taken from a state penitentiary by some of Georgia's leading citizens and murdered, the Governor fled for his life.
 The murderers and their families dominated Georgia's government (and its US Senate delegation) for generations.
 I do not know how many of today's Georgians would like the ad, but I suspect it would be quite a few.” – Marvant Duhon, Bloomington, Ind.

 [Ed. note: I for one am a BIG fan of shilly shallying when it comes to headlines, especially ones where accusations of such odious behavior are involved.
 When people are accused of bad acts, my job isn’t to be the initial finder of fact but rather to chronicle the accusation -- that goes for prosecutors who we say “allege” criminal activity as well as apparently well-founded claims of anti-Semitism.
 I’d also likely disagree with you about how many Georgians would like to see an anti-Semitic ad compared to the residents of other states.
 The hatreds the drove the 1915 lynching of Frank were hardly unique to Georgia or even the South in general.
 I’m quite confident that an ad playing on the hoary stereotypes about Jewish money and influence would play just as well (or poorly) on either side of Stone Mountain.
 When Indiana University students were accused of anti-Semitism last year, I’m pretty sure they weren’t all native Georgians.
 Nor would it be fair for me to say that your state was particularly prone to such bigotry because of its past.
 American politics, particularly of the populist kind, across the country has a long relationship with anti-Semitism.
 It’s a rotten business, but sadly not a new development.
 That doesn’t mean that I’m going to suspend the rules of responsible journalism -- especially when it comes to breaking news.
 I can offer my conclusions in my own analyses, but when tacking a headline on an item on a developing story I’m a strong shilly shallier about substituting my own judgment for that of readers on a very serious accusation.]